Farizon Xingxiang V7E: Second generation (2025–present)

-Farizon Xingzhi F3E (truck cab variant)
+Farizon Xingzhi F3E

-The 2025 Xingxiang V7E also spawns a truck variant called the Xingzhi F3E (星智F3E), sharing the cab with the 2025 Xingxiang V7E van.
+The Xingxiang V7E also a truck variant called the Xingzhi F3E (星智F3E), sharing the cab with the 2025 Xingxiang V7E van.

 Specifications

-The 2025 Xingxiang V7E is powered by a 90 kW permanent magnet synchronous electric motor positioned over the front axle, with the output of which reaching 122 hp, and 220 Nm of torque.
-The 2025 Xingxiang V7E is equipped with a 51.4 kWh Geely Xuanwu battery designed for commercial electric vehicles, featuring a slim design, liquid-cooled fast charging, and AI-powered energy management.
-The top speed is 100 km/h.
+The Xingxiang V7E is powered by a 90 kW permanent magnet synchronous electric motor positioned over the front axle, with the output of which reaching 122 hp, and 220 Nm of torque.
+The Xingxiang V7E is equipped with a 51.4 kWh Geely Xuanwu battery designed for commercial electric vehicles, featuring a slim design, liquid-cooled fast charging, and AI-powered energy management.
+The suspension setup of the updated Xingxiang V7E utilizes MacPherson struts for the front and longitudinal leaf springs for the rear.

-The 2025 Xingxiang V7E features a maximum 4100mm-long cargo area with the volume of the cargo compartment reaching 7.5 cubic meters.
-The passenger variant has a configuration of 5, 6, 7, and 9 seat setup.
-The drag coefficient is 0.27.